saferoom-app/saferoomlinux/README.md

      After you issue this command, system will prompt you to fill some values.
 Since this is just a local certificate, you can use default values.
 The most important is **CN** or **Common Name** field.
 For this field you should specify the hostname, you're using for your Redirect URI.
 For example, if you're using **www.myapp.com** as a hostname, so the **CN** value should be **www.myapp.com** or **\*.myapp.com**

+5. Import **server.crt** into the list of Trusted Certificate Authorities.
+For every this procedure may vary.
+Here is the example, how to do in Chrome on Ubuntu Desktop:
+   1. Open your Chrome browser
+   2. Open **Settings** > **Show advanced settings** > ** Manage certificates **
+   3. Select **Authorities** tab.
+Click **Import**
+   4. Select your generated **server.crt** and import it to browser
+   5. Restart your browser
+   6. Start Saferoom app (python server.py) and type in your browser: **https://www.saferoomapp.com:5000/**.
+Theoretically you shouldn't see any security warnings.
+However on some browsers you can see Security Exception, because they just don't allow Self-Signed certificates.
+In such cases just confirm security exception and add it to Exceptions list

+6. Copy **server.py** and **server.key** to Saferoom root folder.
+Please don't change names, because they're hardcoded in the application code.
+However if you want use other names, then you need to open **server.py**, navigate to bottom and modify the following line:

+     ```
+     context.load_cert_chain('server.crt', 'server.key')
+     ```

+## Connecting Saferoom app to your Onenote account
+This sections contains steps, necessary to connect Saferoom application to Onenote account.
+The steps are the following:

+1. Start Saferoom app and navigate to its main page
+2. Click **Settings** button and check **Onenote** section. **Client ID** and **Client Secret** sections should be **OK** and Redirect URI field should contain your **Redirect URI**